devnull-cz/c-prog-lang/13.md

 If you want to make sure your code is built following a concrete C version, it has two parts:

-- you must request the version in your C code
+- you must request the C specification version in your C code
 - you need an implementation (compiler, linker, ...) that supports the version you want

-## Limiting your code to specific C spec version
+## Limiting your code to the specific C spec version

 In [C89](http://port70.net/~nsz/c/c89/c89-draft.html), there was no `__STDC_VERSION__` macro (note there are two underscores both leading and